I don't think that we should have billionaires because, frankly, it is so much money in a moment of such inequality.

 Why don't you just support Trump and suck it up?

-Say I support Trump's policy.
+Go ahead, say, I support Trump's policy.

 Everyone in your party hates Trump.

-Nobody They all hate him.
+They all hate him.

-I look I think.
+Look, I think.

-I think hate is is not worth it.
+I think hate is not worth it.

 I don't like hating anyone.

-They had no problem with all of the law fare and the weaponization against him.
+They had no problem with all of the lawfare and the weaponization against him.

 No.

-Oh no?
+Oh, no?

-You don't think that's first of all, Donald Trump did not make that decision.
+First of all, Donald Trump did not make that decision.

-Are you saying that it's perfectly acceptable for a Congresswoman as the allegation goes, is interfering with the police law enforcement and doing their job?
+Are you saying that it's perfectly acceptable for a congresswoman, as the allegation goes, is interfering with the police, law enforcement, and doing their job?

 You think that's acceptable?

-Is that part of your defund dismantle no bail law mentality?
+Is that part of your defund dismantle no-bail law mentality?

 That's called obstruction where I grew up.

-Congress, last time I checked, the Constitution says Congress is gonna be a check to balance on the presidency, and that means you get to visit federal You can check and balance all you want, but you can't you can't interfere in law enforcement in the middle of an operation.
+Congress, last time I checked, the Constitution says Congress is going to be a check and balance on the presidency, and that means you get to visit federal.

-I there was no operation going on.
+There was no operation going on.

-They were going actually was.
+They were going.

 You're wrong.